githubixx/ansible-role-harden-linux/README.md

     - githubixx.harden-linux
 ```

 If you cloned the role via `git` e.g. the role name will differ e.g `ansible-role-harden-linux`.
 You can rename it to `harden-linux` e.g. and include that one.
-It's just a matter of the name of the role directory.

 License
 -------